-Whether you itemize your deductions or take the standard deduction, individuals aged 70 1⁄2 and older can transfer up to \$100,000 per year - or \$200,000 for married couples filing jointly with individual IRAs - from their traditional IRAs directly to Marquette through qualified charitable distributions (QCDs).
-The QCD can be used to satisfy all or part of the donor's required minimum distribution (RMD) for 2023 and is not considered taxable income for the donor.
+Whether you itemize your deductions or take the standard deduction, individuals aged 70 1⁄2 and older can transfer up to \$105,000 in 2024 - or \$210,000 for married couples filing jointly with individual IRAs - from their traditional IRAs directly to Marquette through qualified charitable distributions (QCDs).
+The QCD can be used to satisfy all or part of the donor's required minimum distribution (RMD) for 2024 and is not considered taxable income for the donor.
 Please visit our website for Marquette's IRA Rollover instructions.
-Note: If donors wish to take funds from their IRAs to contribute more than \$100,000 to Marquette, the additional amount will not be excluded from their gross income.
+Note: If donors wish to take funds from their IRAs to contribute more than \$105,000 to Marquette, the additional amount will not be excluded from their gross income.
 Instead, donors can deduct the additional contribution to the full extent of the AGI limits.
 Please note the timing above for submitting QCD requests to your IRA administrator.